-2.50 credits (75 hours):75 laboratory hoursPrerequisite: Acupuncture PointLocation 1, Anatomy and Physiology 1Co-requisite: Anatomy andPhysiology 2
+2.50 credits (75 hours):75 laboratory hoursPrerequisites: Acupuncture PointLocation 1, Anatomy and Physiology 1Co-requisite: Anatomy and Physiology 2

 The second course of a two-course laboratory sequence in point location.
-Students complete the meridian-by-meridian location of points begun in Acupuncture Point Location 1, and go on to locate Extra Points.
-To consolidate their knowledge, students re-examine locations of groups of major points based on specific anatomical regions, classical category, and general function.
+Students complete the meridian-by-meridian location of points begun in Acupuncture Point Location I and go on to locate Extra Points.
+To consolidate their knowledge, students re-examine locations of groups of major points based on specific anatomical regions, classical category and general function.